nickoralias/haskell-study-oakland/README.md

 - Read Chapter 19 on your own
 - General review and look ahead

-Meeting days, times, and locations may vary from week to week depending on the availability of space.
-If you can help with hosting future meetings, please contact me!

-For details of specific meetings, see the Meetup page.
+For details of specific meetings, see the Slack channel.